When is the best time to visit?

 Boston's coastal location makes for a moderate climate.
 Spring and autumn are pleasant and mild seasons, winters are cold and summers are warm and sunny.
 Rain falls throughout the year.
 Watch out for the "Northeasters", coastal storms that bring most of the rain and snow.
 Expect to find a range of cheap flights to Boston between December and March when it snows.

 Attracting over 60,000 every year, celebrating St Patrick’s Day in Boston is a remarkable and unforgettable experience.
 From parades to pub crawls, to parties to Irish cooking lessons, something to tickle everyone’s taste buds at the second largest St. Patrick’s Day celebrations in America.

-Another big event which people take a flight to Boston for is the Boston Marathon is an annual event that is held on Patriots Day, the third Monday of April.
+Another big event which people take a flight to Boston for is the famous Boston Marathon, an annual event that is held on Patriots Day, the third Monday of April.
 Ranked as the world’s oldest marathon, its reputation as one of the best-known road racing events attracts around 500,000 spectators yearly.
 The track covers 26 miles of the city creating an enthusiastic, buzzing and united atmosphere, however results in major road closures and disruptions to travel.

 For 30 years every September visitors and locals fly and gather in Boston to watch an array of creative film categories such as short films, animation and documentaries at Boston Film Festival.
 The event showcases a variety of talents from up-and-coming artists to renowned filmmakers.
 Alongside enjoying the films, attendees are invited to join a discussion and Q&A session with many of the producers, directors and actors.

 Facts to read while booking a flight to Boston: Historic sites from the time of the Revolutionary War; modern skyscrapers; a leading medical, high-tech, and financial centre; museums and performance arts; more than 40 institutions of higher learning; and great shopping; Boston has it all.
 It also has a long list of the nation’s firsts; the first publicly supported library, public school, subway system, and the citywide First Night (New Year’s Eve) celebration to name a few.